Chris Hussey: Port Vale

 On 10 January 2022, Hussey signed for League Two club Port Vale, who paid Cheltenham an undisclosed fee.
 Manager Darrell Clarke said: "I've always been an admirer of his work, he's a proper professional and a proper winner", whilst director of football David Flitcroft had worked with Hussey at Bury and Swindon.
 Hussey told supporters the following month that "it took a couple of games for me to get into a rhythm which I think is normal for a new player", before he would help his new side go unbeaten in five games.
 He had his contract terminated on 1 September 2022 after finding a new club.

 Stockport County

-On 2 September 2022, he was announced as having signed with newly-promoted League Two side Stockport County until the end of the 2022–23 season; he had scored against the club in the EFL Trophy just three days previously.
+On 2 September 2022, he was announced as having signed with newly promoted League Two side Stockport County until the end of the 2022–23 season; he had scored against the club in the EFL Trophy just three days previously.
 Manager Dave Challinor stated that "his experience, know how and previous success in the Football League will be really important for us going forward now".
+He featured 36 times across the 2022–23 campaign, including three appearances in the play-offs, including the penalty shoot-out defeat to Carlisle United in the final.
+He was released in the summer.

+Walsall

+On 22 June 2023, Hussey agreed to join League Two club Walsall on a one-year deal from the expiration of his Stockport County contract.
+Manager Mat Sadler emphasised that personal character and playing experience were key factors in stimulating his interest in bringing Hussey to the Bescot Stadium.
+He was sent off in the last game of his career, having received two yellow cards in stoppage time of a 1–1 draw with Grimsby Town on 26 August.
+Hussey announced his retirement from football on 13 September 2023, at the age of 34, citing a wish to "pursue a new and exciting opportunity outside of the sport".

+Stratford Town

+On 22 September 2023, Hussey joined Southern League Premier Division Central club Stratford Town.
+He played 30 games in the 2023–24 campaign as the club missed out on the play-offs due to an inferior goal difference.
+He went on to be made a player-coach at the club.
+He became caretaker manager on 17 November 2024 following the departure of Gavin Hurren.

+Hednesford Town

+On 10 January 2025, Hussey joined Hednesford Town in the Northern Premier League Division One West after being signed by former Stratford manager Gavin Hurren for an undisclosed fee.
+He made 15 appearances in the second half of the 2024–25 season, including in the play-off final victory over Congleton Town at Keys Park that secured promotion.